sontr/cordova-plugin-datalogic/README.md

 #### .isAvailable(`successCallback`, `errorCallback`): Object

-Function to determine if the auto scan feature is available on this device.
+Determine if the auto scan feature is available on this device.

 ##### Response